niklasramo/tikki/README.md

 // same phase multiple times in the array. ticker.phases = ['c', 'b', 'a', 'c'];

-// Removing listeners is as simple as this. ticker.off('a', refA);
+// Removing listeners from a phase is as simple as providing the phase and the
+// listener id (or the actual listener if you wish) to .off method. ticker.off('a', refA);

-// .once method will add a listener that's called only once on the next tick. ticker.once('a', () => console.log('a'));
+// .once method will add a listener that's called only once on the next
+// frame and then automatically removed. ticker.once('a', () => console.log('a'));
 ```